-Three of the ten Director nominees, Ms. Karyn A. Brooks, Ms. Jennifer F. Koury and Ms. Sophia Saeed are women, representing 30% of the Board.
+Three of the ten Director nominees, Ms. Evelyn Angelle, Ms. Jennifer F. Koury and Ms. Sophia Saeed are women, representing 30% of the Board.
 In addition, one of the Director nominees, or 10%, is an Indigenous person.
-Two of the three Board committees are chaired by women: Ms. Karyn A. Brooks chairs the Audit Committee, and Ms. Jennifer F. Koury chairs the HR&G Committee.
+One-third of the Board committees are chaired by women: Ms. Jennifer F. Koury chairs the HR&G Committee.